Inkapable/spotify-viewer/README.md

 ## How to use

 You can either clone the repo, compile the code offline, and upload to your own webserver or use one of the supported platforms.

-The tutorial below is for Netlify, Vue.js works with other platforms as well such as Github and Gitlab Pages (for more info, please check out: https://cli.vuejs.org/guide/deployment.html#platform-guides)
+The tutorial below is for Netlify, Vue.js works with other platforms as well such as Github and Gitlab Pages (though do take precautions with your API keys, for more info, please check out: https://cli.vuejs.org/guide/deployment.html#platform-guides)

 ### 1. Fork this repository